 Gambling is a compulsive behaviour and is also known as compulsive gambling, habitual gambling and pathological gambling.
 The addictive disorder usually develops slowly and has more than one cause but regardless of the cause, a gambling habit is a serious problem and it can ruin your life.

-The most obvious effect of addiction is financial distress, which can lead to bankruptcy or debt and those who do not have much money can be in perpetual debt.
-Ironically, betting addiction is partly or wholly fuelled by the desire to make money but only a tiny fraction of all gamblers record a net gain.
+The most obvious effect of this particular addiction is financial distress, which can lead to bankruptcy or debt and for those who do not have much money, this can lead to perpetual debt.
+Ironically, gambling addiction is partly or wholly fuelled by the desire to make money but only a tiny fraction of all gamblers record a net gain.
 All others encounter a net loss, in common parlance of casinos and high rollers, the house always wins.